-Our entire activity since inception through March 31, 2023 related to our formation, the preparation for the Initial Public Offering, and since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
+Our entire activity since inception through June 30, 2023 related to our formation, the preparation for the Initial Public Offering, and since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
 We have neither engaged in any operations nor generated any revenues to date.
 We will not generate any operating revenues until after completion of our initial Business Combination.
 We will generate non-operating income in the form of interest income on cash and cash equivalents.
 We expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.

-For the three months ended March 31, 2023, we had net income of \$1,163,141, which primarily consisted of interest earned from investments held in the Trust Account of \$2,998,349 and interest income from bank account of \$9,275, offset by \$675,589 of losses from operations and a noncash loss of \$1,168,894 resulting from changes in fair value of derivative warrant liabilities.
+For the three months ended June 30, 2023, we had net loss of approximately \$1.8 million, which primarily consisted of approximately \$1.9 million of losses from operations and a noncash loss of approximately \$334,000 resulting from changes in fair value of derivative warrant liabilities, offset by interest earned from investments held in the Trust Account of approximately \$415,000 and interest income from the bank account of approximately \$6,000.